Ok, the 40 year plan.

 - Student debt, probably consumer debt and huge mortgage debt, car finance, private school fees, health insurance etc., etc.

 - Job insecurity, redundancy, rising divorce rates, falling savings rates, less “fun” money, state retirement age getting further away, poor annuity rates etc., etc.

 But if you’re on the 50 year plan what do you have then?

 - For a lot of people it probably means 50 years of making ends meet, renting a home and hoping the landlord keeps it in decent order and doesn’t give you notice to quit, existing on benefits or welfare for a while or even years.

-- No money for family “fun” time, debt and the worry that goes with it, no savings, no private pension and a pittance of a state pension that is further away now than when you started out.
+- No money for family “fun” time, debt, no savings, no private pension and a pittance of a state pension that is further away now than when you started out.

 How is the New Reality looking for you and, more to the point, what can you do about it?